 This is the $100 question, isn’t it?
-After all, you’ve probably heard pool chemical stores claiming that you can control algae blooms only by eliminating these “harmful” phosphates from your swimming pool water.
-Algae needs only a few things to thrive: water, sunlight, air, and (you guessed it), a source of nutrients, like phosphates.
+After all, you’ve probably heard pool chemical stores claiming you can control algae blooms only by eliminating these “harmful” phosphates from your swimming pool water.
+Algae needs only a few things to thrive: water, sunlight, air, and (you guessed it) a source of nutrients, like phosphates.

-Because you’re a pool owner, chances are you’re already using a sanitizer like chlorine in your pool, which makes it an inhospitable environment to algae.
+Because you’re a pool owner, chances are you’re already using a sanitizer like chlorine in your pool, which makes it an inhospitable environment for algae.
 If you also use an algaecide as recommended above, the chances of your swimming pool developing an algae bloom are lowered even more.

 You can also do your best to keep your pool clean, which can do wonders for preventing phosphate buildup.
 When you brush your swimming pool on a regular basis, it prevents algae growth.

-If you’re considering adding a phosphate remover to the mix, just know that it’ll be another chemical you’ll have to spend money on.
+If you’re considering adding a phosphate remover to the mix, just know it’ll be another chemical you’ll have to spend money on.
 So are phosphate removers worth buying?
 Like most subjects, there are advantages and disadvantages to using a phosphate remover.

 Pros and Cons of Using Phosphate Removers

 Phosphate removers aren’t always the answer.
 Here are some pros and cons of using phosphate removal agents.